Świeradów-Zdrój railway station: Remaining infrastructure

-Transport links
+Transport interchanges

 Regular bus connections operate in front of the railway station.
 There is a bus stop, Dworcowa/PKP – (Stacja Kultury), served by the municipal public transport system on behalf of the Municipal Transport Company in Świeradów-Zdrój.

-In the past, seasonal bus services were operated from 27 December 2013 to 7 September 2014 on behalf of the railway operator Przewozy Regionalne.
+In the past, seasonal bus services were operated from 27 December 2013 to 7 September 2014 on behalf of the railway operator Polregio.
 These covered the route Jelenia Góra–Mirsk–Orłowice–Świeradów-Zdrój (three pairs of connections parallel to the railway line) as substitute bus transport.
 The services were provided by the carrier PKS TOUR Jelenia Góra.

+Train services

+The station is served by the following services: